42-Short/rust/subjects/module-00.md

 ## General Rules

+* Any exercise you turn in must compile using the `cargo` package manager, either with `cargo run` if the subject requires a _program_, or with `cargo test` otherwise.
+Only dependencies specified in the allowed dependencies section are allowed.
+Only symbols specified in the `allowed symbols` section are allowed.

+* Every exercise must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.

-* Any code you turn in must compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
-If not specified differently in the subject, you are **not** allowed to use the `unsafe` keyword anywhere in your code.
+* Everything must compile _without warnings_ with the `rustc` compiler available on the school's machines without additional options.
+You are _not_ allowed to use `unsafe` code anywere in your code.

-* For exercises using the `cargo` package manager, the same rule applies.
-In that case, only the crates specified in the `allowed dependencies` section are allowed.
-Any other dependency is forbidden.
-More generally, only the symbols specified in `allowed symbols` are authorized within an exercise.

-* You are generally *not* authorized to modify lint levels - either using `#[attributes]`, `#![global_attributes]` or with command-line arguments.
+* You are generally not authorized to modify lint levels - either using `#[attributes]`, `#![global_attributes]` or with command-line arguments.
 You may optionally allow the `dead_code` lint to silence warnings about unused variables, functions, etc.

+* For exercises managed with cargo, the command `cargo clippy -- -D warnings` must run with no errors!

+* You are _strongly_ encouraged to write extensive tests for the functions and systems you turn in.
+Correcting an already well-tested exercise is easier and faster than having to write them during defense.
+Tests (when not specifically required by the subject) can use the symbols you want, even if they are not specified in the `allowed symbols` section.

 ```rust
 // Either globally: